awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

   Specify who in your organization should review and approve change templates and change requests\.
 Assign an Amazon SNS topic to a change template to send notifications to the topic's subscribers about status changes for change requests created with that change template\.
 + **Integration with AWS Systems Manager Change Calendar**

   Change Manager allows administrators to restrict scheduling changes during specified time periods\.
 For instance, you can create a policy that allows changes only during business hours to ensure that the team is available to handle any issues\.
 You can also restrict changes during important business events\.
-For example, retail businesses may restrict changes during large sales events\.
+For example, retail businesses might restrict changes during large sales events\.
 You can also require additional approvals during restricted periods\.
 + **Integration with AWS Single Sign\-On and Active Directory support**

   With AWS SSO integration, members of your organization can access AWS accounts and manage their resources using Systems Manager based on a common user identity\.
 Using AWS SSO, you can assign your users access to accounts across AWS\.